Arizona Court Records

 What is a Felony in Arizona?

 Felonies in Arizona vary in severity, this means that on a scale of severity, some felonies are considered more serious than others.
-The penalty for felony is determined by the type of felony committed.
+The penalty for a felony is typically determined by the type of felony committed.
 The Arizona State Legislature classifies felonies into six groups (Class 1–6) for the purpose of sentence.
 These classes are arranged in order of severity, they include;

 - Class 2 felony: 5 to 12.5 years imprisonment.